mruby/mruby/doc/debugger/README.md

 reappointing: breakpoint number

 Example:

 ```
 (foo.rb:1) disable
 ```

-Disabling all breakpoints
+Use `disable` if you would like to disable all of the breakpoints.

 ```
 (foo.rb:1) disable 1 3
 ```

-Disabling the breakpoint 1 and 3
+This will disable the breakpoints at 1 and 3.

-#### enable command
+#### Enable Command

-Enabling the specified breakpoint
+This will enable the specified breakpoints.

 Usage:

 ```
 enable [breakpoint-no]
 e [breakpoint-no]